 They were a grandmother, mother, and daughter.

 53.)
-If the wind was blowing 5 mph west and you placed a rooster’s egg on top of a pink house that was slanted 3 degrees east, what direction would the egg roll?
+If the wind blew five mph west and you placed a rooster’s egg on top of a pink house slanted 3 degrees east, what direction would the egg roll?

 Roosters don’t lay eggs.